nchristensen/drivers_y2-isolator/README.md

 cd charm_src
 git clone git@github.com:UIUC-PPL/charm.git
 cd ..
-pip install .
+pip install --install-option="--mpi" .
 ```

-The setup will build charm++ but may not move it to the appropriate directory.
+On some machines setup will build charm++ but may not move it to the appropriate directory.
-You may need to move it and then re-run `pip install .`
+If so, you may need to move it and then re-run `pip install .` Ignore this if charm4py
+builds correctly.

 Change to preferred directory and clone y2-isolator with autotuning driver.
 ```